 Special access – consideration may be given to applicants unable to meet the 50 per cent applicant contribution (for example low capacity councils or volunteer organisations).
-The application form provides space to justify a request for lower than 50 per cent applicant contribution.

 For applicants with flood project proposals please see Appendix 1 for further information on expected applicant contributions.

 Applications for the Program must be submitted through SmartyGrants, a web-based grants management system.
 Applicants can preview the application form on SmartyGrants.

 The closing date for applications is 4.00pm, Thursday 10 August 2023.
 The SmartyGrants system automatically closes applications at this time.
 We strongly recommend you do not leave applications until the last minute.
 Late applications will not be accepted.